 Leo's Cottage has arguably the best sea views in town, and is in the heart of Downalong, the old fishing quarter - a maze of narrow, cobbled streets, artists studios and cafes.
 A quiet No Through Road and sea wall are all that separate the house from Bamaluz beach - a small cove with year round, unrestricted access for dog walkers and a golden, sandy beach at low tide.

 Built around 1840, the house has been fixed up and redecorated since 2013's astonishingly wet and windy winter.
 A few years previously, it was modernised (WiFi, heating, great showers, comfy mattresses, shaver sockets, dishwasher, washing machine, microwave) but its soul is still intact.
-You'll find interesting art, vintage furniture, bath towels, Egyptian cotton bed linen and a place that feels like home, painted in shades of chalky white and grey to reflect St Ives wonderful light.
+You'll find interesting art, vintage furniture, Egyptian cotton bed linen and a place that feels like home, painted in shades of chalky white and grey to reflect St Ives wonderful light.
 Floors are wooden or tiled, making it practical for pets and families with children.

 - The South West Coastal path goes right past the door.

 - A few seconds to the right is the harbour with its cafes, shops, pubs and pale gold sandy beach.

 - Five minutes to the left: Porthgwidden beach, with its wonderful cafe.
 A great spot for swimming.

 - Well-equipped kitchen, cosy breakfast room, seats eight

 - Porch with stable doors facing the quiet street outside and the sea